Top 5 Places Where People Live the Longest

 One other thing the longest-lived societies tend to have in common: they have limited or no consumption of refined sugar and other processed foods.
 But with increased globalization, this is changing, and the food environment is becoming more Americanized in all of these once-remote places.
 This is already having an effect on their health and longevity — for the worse.

 What do you think is the secret to these societies’ success with health and longevity?
-Do you think Americans should change some of our habits to match?
-Let us know in the comments.
+Should we change some of our habits to match?
+Share your thoughts with us in the comments below.